Couples/Marriage Therapy in Didsbury, Alberta

 Maybe you have the same argument over and over again with no resolution.
 Perhaps you sweep it under the rug until something new stirs it up again.
 You are sick of the defensiveness or the shutting down and really just want to resolve whatever the conflict is and be able to understand your partner and feel understood in return.
 Maybe resentment has grown and intimacy has faded over the years and you want to find that spark again.

 Whether you are married, common law, or just started dating, counselling could be helpful for you.
-Rather than just having “better communication,” therapy aims to discover what patterns are leading to disagreements, arguments, or misunderstandings.
+Rather than just having “better communication,” couples therapy aims to discover what patterns are leading to disagreements, arguments, or misunderstandings.
 Since every story has two sides, we aim to understand not just the content of the disagreement, but the potential assumptions, thoughts, emotions, and behaviours that lead to problems in the relationship.

-Whether you’re navigating conflict, distance, or a major life transition, therapy can help you reconnect in meaningful ways.
+Whether you’re navigating conflict, distance, or a major life transition, couples therapy can help you reconnect in meaningful ways.

 My approach to couples therapy is collaborative, balanced, and evidence-based.
 I work to ensure both partners feel heard, respected, and supported—while also gently challenging patterns that keep you stuck.